 - Display Name: Use your brand name here and a keyword for the main topic you’ll be sharing about on Pinterest.

-- Description: Write a keyword-rich description.
+- About: Write a keyword-rich description.
 I don’t mean keyword stuff.
 I mean to use full sentences utilizing keywords to describe who you are, what services you offer, and even a freebie link to build your email list.

 - Cover Photo: Your cover photo will automatically populate with images of your most recent Pins.
 You can create an image for your cover photo.
 Here are a few examples that I like.